PetervanLunteren/EcoAssist/README.md

 It is possible to run EcoAssist on your GPU for faster processing (I just never tried it before).
 See [this page](https://github.com/petargyurov/megadetector-gui/blob/master/GPU_SUPPORT.md) for more information.
 You would probably be best off by installing EcoAssist following the steps above and afterwards adjusting the `ecoassistcondaenv` conda environment accordingly.

 ## How to uninstall EcoAssist?
-You can uninstall EcoAssist by executing [this file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/PetervanLunteren/EcoAssist/blob/main/uninstall_EcoAssist.command).
+You can uninstall EcoAssist by executing [this file](https://PetervanLunteren.github.io/EcoAssist/uninstall_EcoAssist.command).
 It will prompt you whether you want to uninstall Anaconda too.
-If you use Anaconda for something else you will probably don't want to uninstall it.
+If you use Anaconda for something else you probably don't want to uninstall it.
 You can just type 'yes' or 'no'.